Proof of Love

-We grieve and rage over the evil we see in the world and in our families for good reason—we cry to God to relieve us of the evil that we and others create as if it never should have existed in our universe.
+We grieve and rage over the evil we see in the world—and for good reason.
+We cry to God to relieve us of the evil that we and others create as if it never should have existed in our universe.
 Evil is always painful, sometimes unspeakably so, but what would a world really look like without evil ever chosen?
-Only place you’d ever find absolute uniformity of choice would be where there is no choice.
+Only place you’ll ever find absolute uniformity of choice would be where there is no choice.

-If we’re really not preprogrammed, if our choices really are free, then it is a mathematical certainty that some will choose one way and others differently.
+If we’re really not preprogrammed, if our choices really are free, then it is a mathematical certainty that some will choose one way and others not.
 That’s the nature of choice.
-I know how Genesis reads, but as idiomatic Hebrew expression of God granting the beginning of choice in the Garden, seems to me the possibility still exists that people choosing all sorts of different paths was also part of the plan.
+I know how Genesis reads, but as a poetically Hebrew telling of God granting the beginning of choice to humans in the Garden, seems to me the certainty of people choosing all sorts of different paths was also part of the plan.
 That the evil we create is a necessary component of the interaction of faith and love, that wounding at the hands of life’s evil is essential to the endurance that produces a perfect result—a depth and maturity as James describes at the beginning of his book.
 And though it’s characterized as a curse, it’s not God doing the cursing, it’s just us in our fear, not yet ready to make choices in love.